dylan-k/MyVale/README.md

 MyVale
 ================================================================================

-A personal collection of style-guide rules for use with the Vale linter.
+A personal collection of style-guide rules for use with the [Vale prose linter](https://vale.sh/docs/install).

 Use *MyVale* to check and enforce writing conventions across your documents.
 This repository contains custom and borrowed rules, along with a configuration file that Vale uses by default.
 It serves as an example of how to work with Vale using personalized style rules.